 The Department of Kinesiology and Health Education offers a program of study leading to the Master of Science in Education degree with a major in kinesiology.
-Within the degree program four emphases are available.
+Within the degree program five emphases are available.
 The Exercise Physiology option is designed to prepare students for careers in scientifically-based exercise programs of research, health maintenance, cardiovascular risk identification, and rehabilitation; the Pedagogy option is designed for students interested in the analytic study of teaching and/or curriculum development in physical education.
 It serves primarily those teaching in area public schools who wish to pursue advanced study to enhance their teaching qualifications.
 The Sport and Exercise Behavior option is designed for individuals interested in the relationship between psychosocial variables and physical activity.
 This area will appeal to individuals wishing to pursue careers in coaching, teaching, fitness/wellness, and rehabilitation.
 The Sport Management option is designed to prepare students with management skills for careers as athletic directors or physical education department heads in public schools or community colleges or as administrators in the burgeoning sport industry, including professional and amateur sport organizations and corporate settings.
+The Special Physical Education option is designed for students interested in the analytic study of teaching and/or curricular development related to providing physical activity for individuals with disabilities.
+The degree is designed to meet the needs of graduate students with and without teaching backgrounds.

 Selection for admission is determined by the graduate faculty in kinesiology in the Department of Kinesiology and Health Education.
 In addition to Graduate School admission standards, program admission criteria include grade point average achieved in previous professional preparation, experience, communication skills, and recommendations from professional associates indicating the applicant's competency and interest in the discipline and the related professions.
+Applicants must have an undergraduate grade point average of at least 2.75 (A=4.0).
+Applicants wishing to transfer from another university must have a graduate grade point average of at least 3.0 for consideration.
+Only courses in which the student earned a grade of "B" or better will be considered for transfer credit.